MttArmstrong/testing-lesson/_episodes/02-legacy-codebase.md

 > What are some issues with the sample input?
 Is the result still useful?
 >>
 > > ## Solution
-> > The input doesn't test rectangles where `x != y` or really challenge more
+> > The input doesn't test rectangles where `x != y` or really exercise the
-> > interesting cases (overlap at a point, a line, overlap exactly, etc).
+> > code with more interesting cases (overlap at a point, a line, overlap exactly, etc).
 > >
 > > The result can still be useful *if it fails*.
 Knowing something that was
 > > working has stopped working can notify you an error is present.
 However,